plone/training/theming/ttw-advanced_2.rst

 - ``<replace>`` replaces the theme element with the content element,
 - ``<drop>`` removes the content or the theme element.

-You use ``css:theme`` to specify CSS selector corresponding to the targeted element in the theme, and ``css:content`` to specifiy the CSS selector corresponding to the content element to display.
+The ``css:theme`` attribute specifies a CSS expression used to match elements in the theme, and ``css:content`` specifies a CSS selector which matches elements in the content.

-Similarly, you can use ``css:theme-children`` and ``css:content-children`` to target the element's children.
+Similarly, you can use ``css:theme-children`` and ``css:content-children`` to target the matched element's children.

 .. note:: sometimes CSS selectors are not powerful enough, and you can use XPath selectors (using ``theme`` and ``content``).